Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Nobody even mentioned that until the jury instructions.

-It's it's it's uh if you you're supposed to at least know what you're defending yourself against.
+You're supposed to at least know what you're defending yourself against.

-So I mean, you can go down the list.
+So, I mean, you can go down the list.

-Look, voters, average Americans every day are gonna say he he's been convicted of why again writing a check it's the political aspect is this is going to confirm to people what they already know.
+The political aspect is this is going to confirm to people what they already know.

-You have a president in Joe Biden who is female, who's rapidly declining, but he has become sort of the cutout uh the the for this radical left who for them he's the perfect candidate.
+You have a president, Joe Biden, who is senile, who's rapidly declining, but he has become sort of the cutout for this radical left.

 He doesn't know what the heck is going on.

-They can do whatever they want and run the country the way they want to run it, and they desperately want to keep Trump out of office.
+They can do whatever they want and run the country the way they want to run it.

 And this does not happen in a vacuum.

-This is on the heels of not this is on the heels of all those months and years we spent they spent trying to prove that Trump colluded with the Russians, then one impeachment, then a second impeachment, and now four indictments.
+This is on the heels of not, this is on the heels of all those months and years we spent, they spent trying to prove that Trump colluded with the Russians.

-Voters are gonna see that look.
+Voters are going to see that.

 There might even be some federal constitutional grounds on some of the violations here.